CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/sqlserverconnectiondetails.md

 ### Connection Strings

-A [Connection String][] must be provided in order to connect to a data source.
-The [Connection String][] is formatted differently depending on the type of data source, please see [Working with Data Sources][] for more information.
+A [Connection String][] must be provided in order to connect to a SQL Server data source.
+The [Connection String][] can be formatted differently depending either on the version of SQL Server or the way the connection will be created and maintained (e.g. Trusted connection vs explicit user).
+See [ConnectionStrings.com][] for a list of connection strings for SQL Server.

-Please see [Working with Data Sources][] for a list of supported data sources and how to construct valid connection strings for them.
+Please see [Working with Data Sources][] for a list of other supported data sources (e.g. ODBC) and how to construct valid connection strings for them.

 ### Property Editor Support

 * The Expression Editor is available for [Input][] properties where the data type is `SqlServerConnectionDetails`.
 * The Literal Editor is not available for [Input][] properties where the data type is `SqlServerConnectionDetails`.
-* The Variable Editor is available for [InputOutput][] and [Output][] properties where the data type is `SqlServerConnectionDetails`.
+* The Variable Editor is available for [Input][], [InputOutput][] and [Output][] properties where the data type is `SqlServerConnectionDetails`.

-## Known limitations
+### Known limitations

 None